MrJohn91/Bayesian_MMM_Modeling/README.md

 This chart displays the total revenue contribution from each channel.
 Channel 7 makes the largest absolute contribution (€3.98M) despite not having the highest effectiveness coefficient, due to its higher spending levels.
 ### Model Fit
 ![Model Fit](https://github.com/MrJohn91/Bayesian_MMM_Modeling/blob/main/Screenshots/Model%20Fit.png)
 The model achieves an R² of 0.582, explaining 58.2% of the variance in weekly revenue.
 The red line shows predicted revenue closely tracking actual revenue (blue dots).
+This level of fit is considered very good for marketing mix models, where many external factors beyond marketing can influence sales.
 ### Revenue Decomposition
 ![Revenue Decomposition](https://github.com/MrJohn91/Bayesian_MMM_Modeling/blob/main/Screenshots/Revenue%20Decomposition.png)
 This visualization breaks down revenue into its components: